thibault/django-simple-sms/docs/backends.rst

 ========

 The application can be configured to use different backends to send the actual text messages.
-Some backends are only used for testing.
+Some backends are only used for testing and not intended for production.

 Dummy backend
 -------------